Newsmax TV: 2021–present

 Since the election, Newsmax has seen increasing viewership; according to Nielsen, Newsmax averaged 182,000 viewers in the week leading up to the election.
 In the week that followed, the average increased further with daily averages around 400,000 viewers, with Greg Kelly Reports and Spicer & Co. having attracted numbers in the 700,000–800,000 range.
 On December 7, 2020, Greg Kelly Reports beat its timeslot competitor on Fox News, The Story with Martha MacCallum, in average key demographic viewership for the first time (229,000 to 203,000), while Stelter observed that overall the program "has nearly a million viewers on a good night".

 A small number of cable providers, including Breezeline (formerly Atlantic Broadband), dropped the channel in January 2022.
 The company stated that the decision was not based on the network's content, but because of Newsmax wanting to move to more traditional retransmission consent arrangements where providers pay to carry the network (rather than Newsmax paying providers to carry the channel), while simultaneously being available at no charge via YouTube and free ad-supported streaming television (FAST) platforms.
 Newsmax planned to discontinue its free online streams by the end of 2023.

 As of October 2022, Newsmax was in a distant fourth place among the cable news channels, behind Fox News, CNN and MSNBC but ahead of NewsNation.

 On January 25, 2023, Newsmax TV was removed from the satellite and streaming versions of DirecTV and U-verse after their carriage agreement expired; the network sought to convert from paying DirecTV for carriage to a retransmission consent arrangement.
 DirecTV subsequently replaced Newsmax TV with the competing conservative network The First TV.
-While DirecTV isn't required by law to carry cable news channels with differing political agendas, this particular carriage dispute invoked stroke rebukes from conservative lawmakers like Florida governor Ron DeSantis, who characterised the dispute as "censorship."
+While DirecTV isn't required by law to carry cable news channels with differing political agendas, this particular carriage dispute invoked strong rebukes from conservative lawmakers like Florida governor Ron DeSantis, who characterised the dispute as "censorship."
 DirecTV and Newsmax settled their dispute on March 22, 2023.

 Newsmax's retransmission consent agreement with DirecTV and others required it to wind down the free streaming simulcast of its cable news channel, which it did on November 1, 2023.
 In its place on free ad-supported streaming television providers, Newsmax launched "Newsmax2," which includes headline rundowns and shorter 'best-of' clips of Newsmax programming.
 Newsmax+ was then launched as a paid monthly subscription service, carrying the traditional feed now exclusive to paid television providers.